Bassaleg: Bassaleg Viaduct

 Bassaleg Viaduct is Wales's oldest operational railway bridge or viaduct and was built over the Ebbw River for the Rumney Railway in 1826.
 It is also the second oldest world-wide, after the Skerne Bridge, in Darlington, County Durham, which opened in 1825.
+It is Grade II* listed.

 Schools

-Bassaleg School is one of the most notable local educational institutions in the South East Wales education consortia and in particular the Newport local authority.
-Known for its sporting and academic prowess, past students include:
+Bassaleg School is a notable local educational institution, known for its sporting and academic prowess.
+Former students include: